Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Buddhism begins as an attempt to diagnose and end **duḥkha**.
 That’s where consensus ends.

+The translation for *duḥkha* has ossified as “suffering”, though this definition is rightly contested.
+Its root image is Vedic: a misaligned chariot axle—signifying a rough, unstable ride.
+The implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.

+---

-Most notably, Buddhas across traditions reject conventional knowledge structures in favor of direct experience—insight beyond what concepts alone can carry:
+Buddha rejects conventional knowledge structures in favor of direct experience—insight beyond what concepts alone can carry:

 > *"Come now; don’t rely on what you hear, don’t rely on tradition, don’t rely on testament, don’t rely on scriptures, don’t rely on logic, don’t rely on inference, don’t rely on analysis, don’t rely on a view after deliberation, don’t rely on charisma, and don’t rely on our respectable ascetics — but know for yourselves."*
 > — *Kesamutti Sūtra*